HC-Cybersecurity-2025/portfolio-setup-adanipleq/cybr-1100-security-awareness/week1.md

 # Week 1 – Introduction to Security Awareness

 **Description:**
  We covered Module 1 for Netacad and created our own github pages and portfolios.
-We figured out how to use the AI bot SAGE and wWe learned about the CIA triad, difficulties in preventing attacks, why cybersecurity is important, how to identify threat actors, and comphrehensive cybersecurity stratetgy.
+We figured out how to use the AI bot SAGE and we learned about the CIA triad, difficulties in preventing attacks, why cybersecurity is important, how to identify threat actors, and comphrehensive cybersecurity stratetgy.
 **Artifacts:**
 - Screenshot of MFA setup
 - Screenshot of GitHub Pages live site